-- 1 Evaluate the effectiveness of the lesson, highlighting what aspects helped to engage and motivate the students to learn. - 2 Evaluate the impact your new learning and experiences from Unit 2 have had on your practice and how this will help you to prepare for Unit 3.
+- 1 Evaluate the effectiveness of the lesson, highlighting the digital technologies that helped to engage and motivate students to learn. - 2 Evaluate the impact your new learning and experiences from Unit 2 have had on your practice and how this will help you to prepare for Unit 3.